TheRoddyWMS/Roddy/docs/config/metadata.rst

 * USERNAME: The user's username on the submission host (on which the qsub, etc. are executed).
 * USERGROUP: The user's primary group on the submission host.
 * USERHOME: The user's home directory on the submission host.
 * DIR_BUNDLED_FILES, DIR_RODDY: Only valid at the beginning of the path.
-The absolute path to Roddy' application directory.
+The absolute path to Roddy's application directory.
 * PWD: The execution directory.

 Note that Roddy matches variables by the pattern '${' + varname + '}'.
 Variables that contain references to other variables are written into the job